canonical/lxd/specs/rest-api.md

     }

-The migration does not actually start until someone (i.e. another lxd instance) connects to the websocket with the secret.
+The migration does not actually start until someone (i.e. another lxd instance) connects to all the websockets and begins negotiation with the source.

+Output in metadata section (for migration):

+    {
+        "control": "secret1",
+        "criu": "secret2",
+        "fs": "secret3",
+    }

+These are the secrets that should be passed to the create call.

 ### DELETE
  * Description: remove the container